 Located just up the road (to the left exiting the driveway) you can take guided tours or rent on your own.
 (802) 257-5008.

 On the local rivers (Connecticut and West) you can catch bass (small and large mouth), pike, pickerel, perch, walleye, yellow perch, white perch, shad, trout (in the spring), bluegill and rock bass.
 At the Retreat Meadows on Route 30, there is a pull out where you can fish the bank for bass, bluegill, pike, pickerel and perch.
 For trout, the Whetstone Brook in town and following Route 9 has been known to yield some surprising brookies.
 The West River along Route 30 provides a picturesque place to wade and fly fish for trout.
-There are also trout in South Pond off Ames Hill Road (you’ll need to get a license for all fishing).
+There are also trout in South Pond off Ames Hill Road (Remember, you’ll need to get a license for all fishing).

 Brattleboro Country Club